-- The repeal of restrictions on the sale of menhaden as a "for bait only" designation. - Depuration and relay of all shellfisheries (hard clams, soft clams, oysters and mussels) from all restricted and special restricted waters in the state of New Jersey. - The proposed Coastal Commission provided commercial fishing interests are represented by at least one seat on the commission.
-Property tax abatement on dock space at the waterfront should be a major priority for the commission. - Due to the high and ever-increasing tax rates of commercial waterfront property, commercial docks, landings, and fish processing facilities are being forced to sell to other commercial interests thereby creating an economic hardship on New Jersey's commercial fishermen in that there are fewer facilities to unload, sell, and process their catch.
+- The repeal of restrictions on the sale of menhaden as a "for bait only" designation. - Depuration and relay of all shellfisheries (hard clams, soft clams, oysters and mussels) from all restricted and special restricted waters in the state of New Jersey. - Due to the high and ever-increasing tax rates of commercial waterfront property, commercial docks, landings, and fish processing facilities are being forced to sell to other commercial interests thereby creating an economic hardship on New Jersey's commercial fishermen in that there are fewer facilities to unload, sell, and process their catch.
 New Jersey Farm Bureau should develop appropriate measures to enhance commercial fishing dock space, with sufficient capital funding in a manner that reflects each port's needs.
-New Jersey Farm Bureau shall work with shore area legislators to accomplish this. - Advise New Jersey Farm Bureau to work with the Garden State Seafood Association for opportunities to collaborate on advocacy issues. - Encourage all marine extension research to be directly related to the needs of the industry.
+New Jersey Farm Bureau shall work with shore area legislators to accomplish this.

+- Advise New Jersey Farm Bureau to work with the Garden State Seafood Association for opportunities to collaborate on advocacy issues. - Encourage all marine extension research to be directly related to the needs of the industry.
 New Jersey Farm Bureau shall also formally review the various advisory councils affecting commercial fishing and aquaculture for relevancy to the needs of the industry. - The commercial fishing interests have long felt that their industry needs to be part of the state Department of Agriculture.
 Commercial fishing is a harvesting of sea resources and a form of food production.
 It needs to be promoted and protected in the same way as traditional farm commodities.
-New Jersey Farm Bureau shall initiate and support an effort to transfer the marine finfish offices of the DEP into the Department of Agriculture.

-- The need for advocacy of commercial fishing also exists at the national level.
-The American Farm Bureau is respectfully requested to change the name of the Aquaculture Committee to include Commercial Fisheries.
-Although New Jersey Farm Bureau has had commercial fisherman members serve on this committee in the past, the emphasis has been on controlled-environment fishing and not commercial fishing of the seas and bayshore waters. - The striped bass is a migratory fish that provides a source of income to the fishing communities of the East Coast and delicious table fare to millions.
+New Jersey Farm Bureau should initiate and support an effort to transfer the marine finfish offices of the DEP into the Department of Agriculture. - The striped bass is a migratory fish that provides a source of income to the fishing communities of the East Coast and delicious table fare to millions.
 The Atlantic State Marine Fisheries Council is declaring the striped bass a recovered fishery as of 1995, after years of restrictive conservation measures.
-The historic commercial fishery for striped bass was legislated out of existence a few years ago with passage of a bill that gave bass "game fish only" status and banned the sale of this fish in New Jersey, thus removing it from restaurant menus.
-There is a package of bills to permit the processing, sale and shipment of wild caught striped bass in New Jersey.
-New Jersey Farm Bureau shall support this package of legislation. - New Jersey Farm Bureau shall seek to repeal current bans on the sales of fish labeled "game fish only," and any effort that would attempt to classify any commercially caught fish as "game fish only."
+The historic commercial fishery for striped bass was legislated out of existence with passage of a bill that gave bass "game fish only" status and banned the sale of this fish in New Jersey, thus removing it from restaurant menus. - New Jersey Farm Bureau shall seek to repeal current bans on the sales of fish labeled "game fish only," and any effort that would attempt to classify any commercially caught fish as "game fish only."
 Examples of this labeling include largemouth bass and smallmouth bass.
 Fish and Game regulation in New Jersey prohibit their import and culture for the purposes of foodfish.
 The roots of this are in the 80's and 90's, when aquaculture was a nascent food sector, from recreational angling groups such as B.A.S.S. out of the fear that aquaculture would genetically perturb the species and somehow take the fight out of the fish.
 Many states have no such restriction and are large producers of largemouth bass for food markets and are still major sportfish destinations.
 Foodfish culture of Largemouth Bass has not harmed these natural populations.
 With large ethnic markets in the region, New Jersey farmers cannot realize the opportunity of culturing this profitable species, without this change in regulation.